tstum-wq/tstum-dataviz-portfolio/critique-by-design.md

 >   * Used **Chapter 4 ("How To Build A Chart")** for the design workflow.

 ## AI acknowledgements
 Google Gemini was employed to tutor me in code related to specific functions within GitHub.
-Grammarly was accessed for corrections in grammar and punctuation.
+Grammarly was accessed for grammar and punctuation.